farrukh90/terraform-aws-awx/README.md

 1. Install terraform
 2. setup IAM role or access key and secret key to access AWS
 3. Upload public key of root user to aws under ireland region with the name of "tower"
+4. rename id_rsa.pub of root user to tower.pem
+5. chmod 400 /root/.ssh/tower.pem
-4. Clone repo to /tmp/
+6. Clone repo to /tmp/
-5. become root user
+7. become root user
-6. run terraform apply
+8. run terraform apply